Get a free consultation

 10 Ways to Avoid Presentation Failure

 We’ve all sat through bad presentations – the kind that make you want to check your email or scroll through your social media.
-Maybe you’ve even had a presentation failure at work.
+Maybe you’ve even had a presentation failure at work

 But why do some presentations fail to engage and inspire, while others leave a lasting impression?

 If you haven’t put in the time to research and rehearse your presentation, it will show.
+You’ll deliver a bad presentation.
 You may fail to land your message, stumble over unfamiliar words, or struggle to answer questions from the audience.
-Make sure you give yourself enough time to prepare and practice to avoid presentation failure.

-A poorly structured presentation can leave your audience floundering, unable to follow your train of thought, leaving them bored and disengaged.
 Take time to plan.
 What’s the overarching message or purpose?
 What are your key points and are you providing clear evidence for each one?
 Does your presentation have a logical flow?
 And, most importantly, do you start with a powerful opening and close strongly?

-Over-reliance on slides
+3. Over-reliance on slides

-Slides can be powerful visual aids, but if you rely on them too heavily, you are on track for a presentation failure.
+Slides can be powerful visual aids, but if you rely on them too heavily, you are on track for a presentation fail.
 Slides should support your presentation, not drive it.
 You should be the focus of the audience’s attention, not your PowerPoint deck.

 Perhaps you don’t even need slides at all – many business leaders never use them.
 Or think about what other visual aids you could use instead – powerful pictures, physical products, films or flip charts.

-Lack of energy and enthusiasm
+4. Lack of energy and enthusiasm

 If you’re not excited about your presentation, your audience won’t be either.
 If you look bored, they’ll feel bored.
 Make sure you bring energy and enthusiasm to your talk.
 Smile, make eye contact, use a strong and confident voice.